DLibatique/dlibatique.github.io/weapon-bu.md

 ---
 layout: page
-title: "Ovid in the #MeToo Era: Classics in the 21st Century"
+title: "The Weaponization of Ancient Sexuality in Aeschines' Against Timarchus"
 ---

 Daniel Libatique, College of the Holy Cross